NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

 ```

 ::: tip Note
-This modification is required by the native platform; it tells Android that your custom Application class will be used as the main entry point of the application.
+This modification is required by the native platform.
+It tells Android that your custom Application class will be used as the main entry point of the application.
 :::

 4. In order to build the app, the extended Android application should be added to the webpack.config.js file.